DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-11-17-asking-candidates-if-they-received-free-school-meals.md

 ## Alternatives we considered

-We started by looking at the [guidance from the Social Mobility Commission](https://socialmobilityworks.org/toolkit/measurement/), who suggest 4 separate questions with 1 'key question'.
+We started by looking at the [guidance from the Social Mobility Commission](https://socialmobilityworks.org/toolkit/measurement/), who suggest 4 separate questions with 1 ‘key question’.

 We did some usability research to test 2 of the questions.